OAndris/learning_reference/vue/README.md

 ## Setup:

+1. Two options:

     1. Within index.html, import Vue (either via CDN or the downloaded file).
 Example:

     ```html
     <!-- index.html -->
     <script src="https://unpkg.com/vue@3.0.0-beta.12/dist/vue.global.js"></script>
     ```

+    2. Alternatively, install the Vue CLI tool with `npm install -g @vue/cli`.
+Then use either the CLI tool (`vue create my-app` and then `npm run serve`) or the UI that comes with it (`vue ui`) and includes analytics.

 2. Create a JavaScript file that instantiates a Vue application and import it inside index.html.
 Example: